sensei-skipper/ltapy/README.md

 # ltapy

-Python wrapper to use with the LTA board
+Command the LTA board from Python, be happy!

 ## Instalation